UnitedHealthcare Dual Complete Plans

 What Are the Benefits of UnitedHealthcare Dual Complete?

-In addition to including all of the same benefits as Original Medicare, UHC Dual Complete plans also include a number of benefits not found in Medicare Part A or Part B such as coverage for dental, vision, hearing, prescription drugs, transportation and even things like acupuncture, chiropractic care, over-the-counter health products and gym memberships.
+In addition to including all of the same benefits as Original Medicare, UHC Dual Complete providers also include a number of benefits not found in Medicare Part A or Part B such as coverage for dental, vision, hearing, prescription drugs, transportation and even things like acupuncture, chiropractic care, over-the-counter health products and gym memberships.

 What Are the Eligibility Requirements for UHC Dual Complete?

 First, you must be eligible for Medicare.
 That requires being at least 65 years old or having a qualifying disability along with being a U.S. citizen or permanent legal resident.

 Next, you must be eligible for Medicaid.
 Medicaid eligibility varies by state, contains different categories and is based largely on income and assets.
 Some states also have age restrictions for Medicaid eligibility.

 UHC Dual Complete is also available to beneficiaries of each of the four following programs: